plating, anodizing, & finishing Q&As since 1989

-Sodium carbonate is often formed as an impurity in sodium hydroxide solutions.
-It is made by the carbon dioxide in the atmosphere dissolving in the caustic soda and forming sodium carbonate.
+A. Sodium carbonate is often formed as an impurity in sodium hydroxide solutions.
+It is made by the carbon dioxide in the atmosphere dissolving in the Caustic Soda [affil link] and forming sodium carbonate.
 It is usually seen as a white powder on the neck of the containers.
 I have never heard of it being used to stabilise hypochlorite, but if it does, it could be because it helps to keep the pH on the alkaline side, thereby reducing the propensity of the hypochlorite to release chlorine gas due to a shift in pH towards acidity.
 I wouldn't use sodium carbonate as the main stabiliser for hypochlorite, as I cannot see it being very effective in the long term.

 R&D practical scientist